MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.19.21.1 (December 4, 2020)
 This release fixes an issue with Box connector authorization.

 - Fix.
-Some users reported issues authorizing new Box connectors or re-authorizing existing Box connectors.
+Some users reported issues authorizing new Box connectors or reauthorizing existing Box connectors.
 This is due to Box blocking our authorization attempts for our current Box client.
 New Box clients have been created to bypass this issue and authorization of Box connectors should be working again.

 ## Backend v1.19.20 (December 1, 2020)